 Read more about the Hall of Fame at msfame.com | 1152 Lakeland Drive

 If you are looking to get in a good walk, run or bike ride, phase one of the Museum Trail is complete and open to the public.

 This multi-use trail will eventually connect the Mississippi Farmer’s Market to the Mississippi Agriculture Museum, offering an easy way to access some of the city’s best cultural and entertainment offerings along the path.
 Other points of interest along the trail include the LeFleur’s Bluff State Park, the Mississippi Museum of Natural Science and the Mississippi Children’s Museum.

-The Museum Trail is a four-phase project, with phase one completed in 2020.
+The Museum Trail is a four-phase project.
 Phase two will likely begin in early 2022, inching the trail closer to completion and creating easy access to Jackson’s museums, marketplaces and parks.